• Professional counseling and home

 Treating your symptoms of anxiety and depression will allow you to be more present for your baby’s life.
 Don’t miss out on his/her first smile, first steps, or any part of the first year!

-If you would like to connect with me and hear more about how I can help, request a FREE 10-minute phone consultation.
+If you would like to connect with me and hear more about how I can help, send me an email here.